dstackai/dstack.github.io/docs/run-workflows.md

 ```

 !!! info "What happens when you run a workflow?"
-    1. When you run a workflow using the `dstack run` command, `dstack` sends the run requests to the `dstack` server
+    1. When you run a workflow using the `dstack run` command, `dstack` sends the run requests to `dstack.ai`.
-    (hosted with `dstack.ai`).
-The request contains the information Git repo (incl. the branch, current revision,
+    The request contains the information about the repository (incl. the branch, the commit hash of the head,
-    uncommitted changes, etc.), the name of the workflow, and the overridden variable values.
+    uncommitted changes if any, etc.), the name of the workflow, and the overridden variable values.
-    2. Once the `dstack` server receives a run request, it creates a list of jobs associated with the run request.
-Then,
+    2. Once the `dstack` server receives a run request, it creates a list of jobs (one job per workflow that has to run).
-    it assigns each job to one of the available runners.
-Since the workflow that you run may depend on other workflows, the
+    Then, `dstack.ai` assigns each job to one of the available runners.
+If any of the workflows (one that you run or one
-    `dstack` servers creates jobs for these other workflows too (in case they are not cached).
+    it depends on) had already run before with the code and variables, `dstack.ai` won't create a new job and instead
+    will reuse the one from cache.
-    3. Each job is assigned by the `dstack` server to available runners.
+    3. Each job is assigned to one of the available runners.
-    4. Once a runner receives a job, it runs, stream logs, and in the end upload output artifacts.
+    4. Once a runner receives a job, it runs, upload logs in real-time, and in the end upload output artifacts.

 ## Check run status

-Once you've run a workflow, you can see the status of the run, the jobs associated with it, and runners with the help
+Once you've submitted a run, you can see its status, (incl. the jobs associated with it) with the help
 of the `dstack status` command:

 ```bash